Strangles: A Contagious Equine Disease

 · Don't overstock your equine facility.

-· If new horses are introduced, request a statement by a veterinarian regarding their health status and recent exposure to contagious diseases.
-Keep them isolated for a few weeks to observe them for signs of illness.
+· If new horses are introduced, request a statement by a veterinarian regarding their health status including any recent exposure to contagious diseases.
+If there is any history of strangle disease or exposure to other horses with strangles consult your veterinarian regarding options for testing to determine if the horse is shedding Strep. equi.
+Keep newly arrived horses isolated for a few weeks to observe them for signs of illness.

 · Personnel attending to horses must take great care not to move from isolated horses to the other horses on the establishment, without taking appropriate precautions.